vincentdephily/emlop/README.md

 [rustup](https://www.rust-lang.org/en-US/install.html).
 Make sure `~/.cargo/bin/`, is in your `$PATH`.

 The current Minimum Supported Rust Version is 1.74.
-When building `emlop` with an old rustc version, you might need to pass `--locked` to `cargo install`, to use explicitly tested dependency versions.
+If you have compilation issues, try passing `--locked` to `cargo install`, to use possibly outdated but explicitly tested dependency versions.

 #### From crates.io